10 Best Herbal Teas For Postoperative Recovery

 camellia sinensis tea

-Camellia sinensis, the plant from which green, black, and white teas are derived, contains bioactive compounds such as polyphenols and antioxidants that may support postoperative recovery by reducing inflammation and oxidative stress.
+Camellia sinensis, the plant from which green and black teas are derived, contains bioactive compounds such as polyphenols, caffeine, and antioxidants that may support postoperative recovery.

 matricaria chamomilla tea